user5020250/Warden/README.md

 ### Persisting data between deploys

-This bot stores everything in a local SQLite file (`jail.db`).
+This bot stores everything in a local SQLite file (`warden.db`).
 Railway's filesystem is ephemeral on redeploy by default.
-If you want jail history, cases, and configuration to survive redeploys, add a **Volume** to the service in Railway (Service → Settings → Volumes) mounted at the project directory, or point `DB_PATH` in `config.py` at a path inside that volume.
+If you want jail history, cases, warnings, reports, and configuration to survive redeploys, add a **Volume** to the service in Railway (Service → Settings → Volumes), then set the `DB_PATH` variable to a path inside that volume (e.g.
+`/data/warden.db`).

 ## Local development